What Cheating Says About a Person Mob

 When you think of the worst thing to possibly happen in your relationship, it’s cheating.
 Nobody wants to be cheated on.
-And, unfortunately, even happy relationships can end up being destroyed by cheating.
+And, unfortunately, even happy relationships can end up being destroyed by trust issues and cheating.

 What’s the deal?
 If you’ve ever wondered why people cheat, you’re not alone.
 Whether you’re in a current relationship or struggled with abusive relationships that ended in cheating nightmares, everyone ponders what cheating says about a person.